awsdocs/aws-java-developer-guide-v2/doc_source/examples-lambda.rst

 object and invoke its :methodname:`listFunctions` method.
 This method returns a :aws-java-class:`ListFunctionsResponse <services/lambda/model/ListFunctionsResponse>` object.
 You can invoke this object's :methodname:`functions` method to return a list of :aws-java-class:`FunctionConfiguration <services/lambda/model/FunctionConfiguration>` objects.
 You can iterate through the list to retrieve information about the functions.
-For example, the following code example shows you how you can get the function names.
+For example, the following Java code example shows how to get each function name.

 **Imports**